It is very common for a dog to be nervous, but why are dogs scared of Vacuum cleaners? Some of the most common things that dogs are nervous of are:

 - Traffic shy: fear of the sounds and movements of cars in the street.

 Nervous dogs may shake or try to hide or run away, but sometimes can also bark and even bite.
+Read our 5 reasons why your dog might bark or growl at strangers.

 When your dog is scared, the best thing you can do to make the fear go away is to… get away from the fear source.
 Stay calm and take your dog away, to a place where they can feel safe.

 Then you can start to help your nervous dog overcome their fear, with mild and gradual exposure.
+Take a look at these 8 tips to calm your dog if they are spooked by noises on a walk.

 Try to recreate the situation, but in a controlled manner: introduce your dog to the fear source from a distance, ensuring they remain calm.
 Use treats to reward your dog when they calm down.